lhermann/lukashermann.dev/content/drafts/monthly-update-2021-10.md

 ---

 - Lots of new customers
-- Curn & new pricing option
+- Churn & new pricing option

 ## Stats